 Period during which all applicants may submit written questions regarding their application via email to Beneficiary Chairs

 Thursday, December 1, 2022

-A completed application and exhibits are due electronically by 5:00 pm Dallas time.
+A completed application and exhibits are due electronically.
 Applications may be submitted anytime between September 30 and December 1, 2022.
 LATE OR INCOMPLETE APPLICATIONS WILL NOT BE ACCEPTED.